fabrizioamelotti/study/javascript/arrays/README.md

 // True

 // Check null
-// If checks if the condition is true or false if (emptyArray) {
+// IF - Check the condition is true or false if (emptyArray) {
     console.log("Array exist");
 } else {